 The postgraduate training body may also ask some enrolled doctors to undertake a verification process during which selected doctors will be asked to support recorded activities with additional evidence.
 If you have been asked to participate in Medical Council maintenance of professional competence audit and have also been asked to participated in a postgraduate training body verification process, respond to both requests.

 Practising in Ireland

 If you are practising in Ireland and enrolled in a professional competence scheme , then you will have a Statement of Participation from a recognised postgraduate training body.
 This document is evidence that you are enrolled in a professional competence scheme and it will also reference the amount and type of activity which you have undertaken.
 If you have further questions, please read this information booklet.
 Please note that this is the only document we require for the maintenance of professional competence audit.
 Further details include example statements of participation from the recognised postgraduate training bodies can be viewed here.

 Practising Medicine outside of Ireland

-If you practise medicine for less than 30 days per year in Ireland or practise wholly overseas, then you should be maintaining professional competence in line with Medical Council standards and guidelines using local professional competence scheme type structures.
+If you practice medicine for less than 30 days per year in Ireland or practice wholly overseas, then you should be maintaining professional competence in line with Medical Council standards and guidelines using local professional competence scheme type structures.